guitrj/guitrj.github.io/_pages/about.md

 Real-time updates will be posted on the “Blog Updates” page.

-(Posts at earlier times are still be written in simplified Chinese, which I don’t have enough time to translate into English.🤧)
+(Posts at earlier times are still written in simplified Chinese, which I don’t have enough time to translate into English.🤧)

 ## About Me